-This surprisingly healthy vegan cranberry ice cream has a tart and refreshing flavor that will remind you of frozen yogurt.
+This lower-fat, vegan cranberry ice cream has a tart and refreshing flavor that tastes like frozen yogurt!
 Easy homemade cranberry sauce is blended into a non-dairy base of milk, cashews, maple syrup, plus a small amount of oatmeal for that extra creamy element!
 FREE from coconut, bananas, oil, gluten, soy, and refined sugar.

 As soon as the weather started cooling off this fall I started making loads of ice cream.
 Strange timing, I know.
 But that's when I came across Miyoko Schinner's low-fat vanilla gelato recipe in The Homemade Vegan Pantry that kicked things off.

 First, there was this healthy Pumpkin Oat Ice Cream that made me fall in love with using oatmeal to make extra creamy vegan ice cream.
 So I just HAD to follow that up with another flavor, this Vanilla-Maple Oat Ice Cream.

 And that leads us to today's pretty-in-pink cranberry ice cream!
 Or gelato.
 Either is fine, really.
 Technically, gelato is lower in fat than ice cream, so it's a more appropriate term for all three of these recipes.
 But most of us don't Google "vegan gelato recipes," right?

 If you're a fan of foods like yogurt, cream cheese, and cheesecake, I think you'll LOVE this vegan ice cream.
 The natural tartness of cranberries creates a flavor that reminds me so much of frozen yogurt, and since this is a lower fat ice cream, it feels light and refreshing like frozen yogurt in that way, too.